safe-global/safe-docs/safe-apps/get-started.md

 ### React development

 It is possible to use the local React development server.
-For this, you need to set the *CORS* headers and use the same protocol (http or https) as the Safe interface you use for testing.
+For this, you need to set the *CORS* headers and use the same protocol (HTTP or HTTPS) as the Safe interface you use for testing.

 **CORS for development**

-For this, we recommend to use [react-app-rewired](https://www.npmjs.com/package/react-app-rewired).
+For this, use [react-app-rewired](https://www.npmjs.com/package/react-app-rewired).
 To enable the library, update the `scripts` section in the `package.json`:

 ```json
 "scripts": {